jagregory/abrash-zen-of-asm/src/chapter-07.md

 Bit-doubling is beautifully suited to an approach based on look-up tables.
 There are only 256 possible input values, all byte-sized, and only 256 possible output values, all word-sized.
 Better yet, each input value maps to one and only one output value, and all the input values are consecutive, covering the range 0 to 255, inclusive.

 Given those parameters, it should be clear that we can create a table of 256 words, one corresponding to each possible byte to be bit-doubled.
 We can then use each byte to be doubled as a look-up index into that table, retrieving the appropriate bit-doubled word with just a few instructions.
 Granted, 512 bytes would be needed to store the table, but the 50 or so instruction bytes we would save would partially compensate for the size of the table.
-Besides, surely the performance improvement from eliminating all those shifts, rotates, and especially instruction fetches would justify the extra bytes...wouldn't it?
+Besides, surely the performance improvement from eliminating all those shifts, rotates, and especially instruction fetches would justify the extra bytes... wouldn't it?

 It would indeed.
 [Listing 7-15](#L715), which uses the table look-up approach I've just described, runs in just 1.32 ms — *more than four times as fast as [Listing 7-14](#L714)!* When performance matters, trading less than 500 bytes for a more than four-fold speed increase is quite a deal.
 [Listing 7-15](#L715) is so fast that it's faster than [Listing 7-14](#L714) would be even if there were no prefetch queue cycle-eater; in other words, the official execution time of [Listing 7-15](#L715) is faster than that of [Listing 7-14](#L714).
 Factor in instruction fetch time, though, and you have a fine example of the massive performance improvement that look-up tables can offer.